© 2024 Blaze Media LLC. All rights reserved.

 Vance’s acceptability rating lagged more than five points behind Walz’s by the time of the debate.
 This disparity raised concerns, especially since Vance had performed well in interviews with hostile networks, while Walz avoided even friendly media encounters.
 After the debate, Walz maintained a slight lead over Vance in popularity.

 It’s clear that Vance worked to win over women with left-leaning views on social issues.
-In a close race that shouldn’t be as tight, Vance did what he needed to as a debater.
+In a close race that shouldn’t be this tight, Vance did what he needed to as a debater.
 If he didn’t sound fully like a traditionalist on some issues, that wasn’t entirely his fault.
 As John Zmirak points out, Vance’s responses highlighted the frailty of American conservatism.

 Want to leave a tip?